BanSuth/book-exercise-docs/labmodule01/README-CDA.md

 What does your implementation do?

 Our implementation tests through unit and integration testing if our environment and system is setup properly for future use.
+We used the python environment for our implementation.
 This is confirmed through our screenshots showed below.

 How does your implementation work?

 Our implementation works through the use of eclipse.
 We created and tested the different components after confirming that the paths and settings were properly set.
+A challenge we faced was connecting our python path to our python components project, which we resolved through the use of resources like the textbook and online videos.
 We have included screenshots below.

 ### Code Repository and Branch